 Terry Burgess – Chairman.

 Terry (aka Tel, aka the Shadow, aka Skippy), has the official title of “ceremonial guru to the moral compost of the team”.
-A wily left handed batsman who has amassed over 4000 stylish (mostly leg side) runs throughout his career in over 300 games.
+A wily left handed batsman who has amassed 5000+ stylish (mostly leg side) runs and 200+ wickets throughout his career in 350+ games.
 A cunning right arm bowler, infamous for deception and that incongruous skip in his run-up.

 For a stunning visual collection of images of the Shadow, click here.